Who doesn’t love saving money when they are out on their travels?

 When Travelling Around Your Destination:

 Exploring an area can really add up, particularly if you want to visit loads of tourist attractions, or take a taxi everywhere.
 One of the worst things that you can do, is take a taxi straight from the airport to your hotel.
-Of course, this is a lot easier then trying to figure out where you are going, but if you look ahead and plan you should be able to figure out where you need to go.
+Of course, this is a lot easier than trying to figure out where you are going, but if you look ahead and plan you should be able to figure out where you need to go.
+Meaning that you can easily save money on a family holiday!

 I remember when I was a kid and I went to Los Angeles with my family, my parents had no idea where the hotel was or anything, it was all booked rather last minute for a work thing.
 So we queued up, squeezed into a tiny taxi and took a 15 minute drive to the hotel.
 Turns out the hotel was only a five minute walk from where we first queued up for a taxi.
 But oh well, lesson learned.